Yifeng-He/Distracted-Driver-Detection-with-Deep-Learning/README.md

 Method 1 is implemented in "distracted_driver_detection_with_small_CNN.py".
 The small CNN consists of 3 convolutional layers with filter size of 3x3, each of which is followed by a max-pooling layer with pool isize of 2x2, and 2 fully-connected dense layers.

-The evaluation results for Method 1: accuracy on training set is 0.8971, and the accuracy on the validation set (1500 images) is 0.9855.

 # Method 2: train a two-layer dense neural network on top of a pre-trained VGG16 deep CNN